 In such large organisations (Marks and Spencer employ over 75,000 employees) it can be a challenge to foster a unified and cohesive culture.
 With many people often only working with their direct colleagues, they lose visibility over the business as a whole and the impact they are having.
 An effective way of tackling this problem and breaking down silos is through workplace mentoring.
 Rather than just running more external team-building or training sessions, mentoring allows organisations to look inwards and harness the people and the skills they already have.

-But the problem with traditional mentoring programs is that they are difficult to manage, measure, and scale.
+But the problem with traditional mentoring programmes is that they are difficult to manage, measure, and scale.
 They can also be subject to subconscious bias, and often lose momentum.
 A mentoring software like Guider takes these difficulties away, making mentoring more accessible across all levels of a business, with minimal admin and maintenance.

 "Before we signed up with Guider, we had a very ad-hoc mentoring system, there wasn’t any science behind it.
 You were very much still in your silo’d area, so we needed something more structured.
-What Guider has done is opened that up, so you can now be a mentor or a mentee with anybody in the business..
-It's been a real eye opener for me for how easily we can connect all the different people within the business, and not only connect them, but share everybody’s fantastic skills." – Suzie King, Program Manager
+What Guider has done is opened that up, so you can now be a mentor or a mentee with anybody in the business...
+It's been a real eye opener for me for how easily we can connect all the different people within the business, and not only connect them, but share everybody’s fantastic skills." – Suzie King, Programme Manager

-From many mentees on the program at M&S, being mentored by somebody in a completely different business area to them is one of the most valuable things.
+From many mentees on the programme at M&S, being mentored by somebody in a completely different business area to them is one of the most valuable things.
 Getting exposure to new perspectives from someone they would never have the chance to meet gives employees additional support figures outside their team, as well as a more well-rounded view of the business.

 And this type of support is invaluable.
 Mentees have reported increases in confidence, self-assuredness, and motivation since joining Guider and meeting their mentor.
 One mentee has even received a promotion after their mentor encouraged them to apply, showing how the program is already having a true impact.